About the Position:

 Oregon Community Programs (OCP) is Oregon’s leading provider of Treatment Foster Care, delivering evidence-based behavioral health services in our own nurturing, highly supported foster homes.
 We don’t just place youth — we equip, train, and walk alongside our foster parents every step of the way, with strong support from TFCO experts.

-- Collaborating with community partners
+- Experience collaborating with community partners.

 Our Ideal Candidate: